Must have at least six months validity remaining beyond your planned date of departure from the Schengen area.

 Hand-controlled rental cars are available in Italy from major car rental companies.
 Contact the car rental company well in advance of your trip in order to reserve the vehicle.

 Italy functions on 220-volt current.
-To recharge an electric wheelchair motor, you may need a transformer to convert 220 to 110 volts and a plug adapter fit Italian electrical sockets.
+To recharge an electric wheelchair motor, you may need a transformer to convert 220 to 110 volts and a plug adapter to fit Italian electrical sockets.

 Guide dog owners must present the documentation required by European Union Member States in order to enter Italy with a dog.